fluffos/fluffos/docs/build.md

 ## Static linking

-you can pass -DSTATIC=ON to force driver to link staticly for all libraries, this will only work in a specialized environment like alpine linux and Windows.
+you can pass -DSTATIC=ON to force driver to link static-ly for all libraries, this will only work in a specialized environment like alpine linux and Windows.

-### Alpine Linux
+## Alpine Linux

 Installing Dependencies